How my guide dog has changed my life.

 I used to get lost in hotels etc but not so much any more.
 I know eventually Gypsy will find something I can use as a landmark get back to where I had too.

 There’s only one disadvantage with having a guide dog.
-And that it has to find places to toilet the Dog, which can be a challenge and some times a little embarrassing because you have to ask people.
-Most of the time there is plenty of grass, but some times its just bark or dirt, which Gypsy may or may not toilet on.
+And that it have to find places to toilet.
+Dog, which can be a challenge and some times a little embarrassing because you have to ask people.
+Most of the time there is plenty of grass, but some times it’s just bark or dirt, which Gypsy may or may not toilet on.

 O, and since I know people are probably wondering how I know if she needs to go?
 I take Gypsy out every 3 or 4 hours.
 She will not do her business until I give her a command to do so.